 Difference Between the Old Testament and New Testament: Introduction

-It’s a good and healthy question to ask for those interested in the message of God’s word: “Why there is an Old Testament and a New Testament,” and “What is the difference between the Old Testament and New Testament?”
+For those seekers who have an interest in understanding the message contained in God’s word, here are a couple of good and healthy questions to ask: “Why is there an Old Testament and a New Testament?” and “What is the difference between the Old Testament and New Testament?”

 If you are at the place in your journey where you want to understand the story of God and His plan of salvation, I would encourage you to read on, and let’s explore this together!